-The benchmark should include sales objectives, specific online procedures when working on leads, and tips for managing time more efficiently.
+Establishing clear expectations for your remote sales team provides them with a standard to maintain.
+The benchmark should include sales objectives, specific online procedures when working on leads and tips for managing time more efficiently.

-Sales managers must be willing to hop on a Skype call with their remote sales team to discuss expectations.
-Also, provide a detailed report to each employee about their specific tasks and the desired performance goals.
+Sales managers must also be willing to hop on a video call with their remote sales team to discuss expectations and provide a detailed report to each employee about their specific tasks and the desired performance goals.

-Similar to in-person communication, go over the ground rules on how to find leads, what to do when cold calling prospects, when to perform follow-up work, how to close the deal, and the procedures on what to do if they experience any problems.
+Go over the ground rules on how to find leads, what to do when cold calling prospects, when to perform follow-up work, how to close the deal and the procedures on what to do if they experience any problems.

 2. Invest in resources everyone can use

 Most companies work in the cloud.
-Storage providers, like Google or Box, allow your employees to log in securely and view any data.
-It seems cloud computing has diminished the need to have remote workers on a virtual private network (VPN) but they can still be set up for additional access, security and control.
+Storage providers, like Google or Box, allow your employees to log in to a shared cloud securely and view any data.
+Cloud computing has not diminished the need to have remote workers on a virtual private network (VPN), however, as they can still be set up for additional access, security and control.

-Creating a BYOD policy also requires that you consider tools, documents and other resources carefully to ensure all members of your team receive proper access.
+If you have a “bring your own device” policy, meaning your team uses their personal laptops or smartphones, you should carefully consider tools, documents and other resources to ensure all members of your team receive proper and secure access.

 3. Build trusting relationships

-This problem can be exacerbated in sales teams, which often structure goals around individual accomplishments.
-And when you have a remote sales team, it takes extra effort to build trusting relationships.
+When you have a remote sales team, it can take extra effort to build trusting relationships.
 After all, you don't see each other in the office every day.

-Communication is key to building trust.
-You've heard that before, but it becomes more important in remote teams.
+Communication is key to building trust, but it can be challenging for remote teams.

-Sales managers should plan their working schedule to overlap a majority of their team members.
+Sales managers should plan their working schedules to overlap with the majority of their team members.
 That way, if any issues or questions arise, you can respond immediately.

-While this can be a challenge in a typical office setting, the negative effects of micromanagement also expand to remote teams.
 As a manager, your communication isn’t always immediate, and you cannot interpret your team members’ body language or learn their mannerisms.
-Micromanagement itself can become self-defeating for remote sales teams.

 4. Encourage social interaction